 some time, we do NOT recommend using it if you are NOT familiar with XML.
 Internet Explorer is a very good parser for

 XML.
 After changing this file, try opening it in IE. It will scream if the file contains syntax errors.

-the Admin Console on both machines and synchronize the settings.
-After saving values you can compare the two XML files to
+the Admin Console on both machines and make sure the settings and the values are the same.
+After saving the values you can compare the two XML files to

 see what is left.